janboddez/share-on-mastodon/README.md

   return $status;
 }, 11, 2 );
 ```
+See the [Customize “Share on Mastodon” Statuses](https://janboddez.tech/articles/customize-share-on-mastodon-statuses) blog post, too.

-## Share Programmatically Created Posts, and More
+### Share Programmatically Created Posts, and More
 Even supported (per their Post Type) posts won't be shared if not posted through WP Admin, as the 'Share on Mastodon' checkbox value will not have been saved.

 To work around this, there's a `share_on_mastodon_enabled` filter: